Ilemni/OriMod/README.md

 # OriMod
-Terraria mod that introduces the Ori franchise
+Terraria mod that introduces the Ori franchise.
+Created by Fro Zen and TwiliChaos

 The Ori franchise is the property of Microsoft.
 This mod and its creators are in no way affiliated with Microsoft or Moon Studios.